Draining The Hallyu Media Swamp! — How K-Pop And K-Drama Fans Can Read Legit Hallyu News From Legit Hallyu Journalists [Opinion]

 For many years now, I have been a huge fan of Hallyu.
 Also known as the Korean Wave, it is the expansion of Korea’s reach outside of South Korea through faucets of Korean culture.
 Primarily, said reach is expanding mostly through Korean entertainment or K-entertainment in the form of music collectively known as K-pop, drama television shows collectively known as K-dramas, and reality television shows known as K-variety shows.

 Needless to say but I fell for the “Hallyu trap” walking that razor’s edge back in 2007 but getting caught via K-pop in 2009 thanks to Girls’ Generation and their breakout song “Gee.”
-The same story can be said for K-dramas instead I was instantly caught in the trap with watching Coffee Prince.
+The same story can be said for K-dramas but instead I was instantly caught in the trap with watching Coffee Prince.
 These pivotal moments in my fandom also sparked my “Hallyu star love affairs” for Sunny and Yoon Eun Hye, but that is another story.

 Anyways, my fandom in Hallyu has become a blessing as I am able to write about K-pop and K-dramas to millions of people around the world, keeping them up to date with the latest news pertaining to them.
 I have also built many professional relationships through my endeavors mostly being both a fan and a journalist for it.
 In some ways, my writing produces “Hallyu money sent to support my Bias.”
 For example, I recently dropped $200 on K-pop albums, some old that I never got the chance to buy initially (mostly Girls’ Generation albums like Run Devil Run and I Got A Boy and Crush by 2NE1) and some newer ones (WINGS by BTS, LOTTO by EXO, TWICEcoaster: LANE 1 by Twice).